Glances and bodies, emotions and space, a cinematic world

 His second feature, the provocative and classic now, No Sympathy For The Devil (1997), shot also in black and white, created a scandal in TIFF and gained the Best Actress Award, representing Greece at the International Competition, honored also by a Ministry of Culture Distinction.

-2000+1 Shots (2001), Athanitis's film on millenium, a mosaic of a city and a mosaic of a planet as well, gained international recognition and in the cine bible Senses of Cinema, Bill Mousoulis chose it among the 10 best films in the world for 2001.
+2000+1 Shots (2001), Athanitis's film on millenium, combining fiction and documents, creats the mosaic of a city and the stigma of the whole world at a specific moment.
+It gained international recognition and in the cine bible Senses of Cinema, Bill Mousoulis chose it among the 10 best films in the world for 2001.

-An Athens Summer Night’s Dream (1999), a modern adaptation of the theatrical play, was included in Shakespeare and World Cinema by Mark Burnette, while Planet Athens (2005), a film on the Athens Olympics, is the one and only fiction ever shot in real time during the Games.
+An Athens Summer Night’s Dream (1999), a modern adaptation of the theatrical play, was included in Oxford's Shakespeare and World Cinema by Mark Burnette, while Planet Athens (2005), on the Athens Olympics, is the one and only fiction ever shot in real time during the Games.

-Three Days Happiness (2012) gained 4 awards, had a high critical perception and was selected by the TIFF among the 100 all time top Greek films.
+Three Days Happiness (2012) gained 4 awards, had a high critical perception was presented in more than 30 festivals and was selected by the TIFF among the 100 all time top Greek films.

-Athanitis's short films are also extraordinary; Philosophy (1993) prophets the Greek bail out, Mister X (1994) is a silent story about a clerk living in his suitcase while Madonna Calls Fassbinder (2008) is actually what the title promises.
+Athanitis's short films are also extraordinary; Philosophy (1993) prophets the Greek bail out and gained the Phantasy Award at Drama IFF, Mister X (1994) is a silent story about a clerk living in his suitcase while Madonna Calls Fassbinder (2008) is actually what the title promises.

-Athens Underground (2011-2018), a reconstruction of the city's image based on 6+1 films of his, is a video installation in continuous progress.
+Athens Underground (2011-2018), a completely original reconstruction of the city's image based on 6+1 films of his, is a mega video installation in continuous progress.
 It was included in the world review for visual arts by the Italian Cultura Universale, 2/2012, the only Greek reference.

 His first book Secret Encounters(2017), a cinematic voyage through meetings with stars, directors, writers and even underground figures, had a special first presentation at the Athens Book Festival and later in Thessaloniki Film Festival, Drama FF and many Greek cities.

-A trully indepedent filmmaker, Dimitri Athanitis is also writer and producer of his films and allways the sound designer and music curator.
-As an actor he has appeared in films like Radio Moscow, Strangers in a Strangeland, Vengos A Man for all Seasons, Addio Berlin, No Sympathy For The Devil, Vox, a.o.
+A trully indepedent filmmaker, Dimitri Athanitis is also writer and producer of his films and allways the sound and music designer.
+As an actor he has appeared in Radio Moscow, Strangers in a Strangeland, A Man for all Seasons, Addio Berlin, No Sympathy For The Devil, Vox, a.o.

 2019 Labyrinth (documentary)